JessStingray/PogEx/README.md

 The downside of course being that the setup involves Movement Lvl 5 upgrade, so if you leave it running while you sleep, you have to hold down for 6 hours to get to the boss and kill it.

-I don't recommend running this.
+I don't recommend running this, and it's honestly not much faster than just playing it and having a little fun while you farm the EX upgrades.